hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 Thank you for your interest in contributing to the Hiero Python SDK!
 We appreciate your help and welcome code contributions, feature requests, bug reports and blog posts.
 The community also offers various sources of support.

-This guide will explain how to contribute.
+Please read this guide carefully.

 ## Table of Contents